 Slashing ALL the calories is not the answer

 Cutting way down on calories might seem like a fine idea.
 After all, we all know the formula for weight loss.
-Take in less calories than you burn, and you’ll lose weight.
+Take in fewer calories than you burn, and you’ll lose weight.
 Simple enough.
 But wait.
 It’s actually NOT that simple.
-You see, there is a such thing as eating too little.
+You see, there is such thing as eating too little.
 Our bodies have a built-in survival mechanism that makes sure we don’t starve to death as soon as food becomes scarce.
-(Not that most of Western society are at any risk of starvation, mind you!)
+(Not that most of Western society is at any risk of starvation, mind you!)

 When you inevitably come off your extreme diet, your body takes time to realize food is no longer “hard to obtain”.
 So it stores up all those extra calories you’re eating in case you “run out of food” again!
 Meanwhile, you are sick and tired (and traumatized!) by your extreme diet, so you’re eating fast food more than usual and having dessert with every meal.
 So those calories are getting packed on.
 And you end up gaining more weight than you started with.
-Eventually it hits you that you’re now 10 lbs heavier than before, and cue another extreme diet.
+Eventually, it hits you that you’re now 10 lbs heavier than before, and cue another extreme diet.

 Women are not recommended to go below 1200 calories per day.
 That number is higher if you are very physically active (and you should be!) and if you are taller, for example, as well as if you are breastfeeding (I won’t mention pregnancy because of course you know you shouldn’t be dieting hards during pregnancy!)
-For more on healthy eating, and the ideal macros for weight loss, check the Mother Strong League, where you not only get a Nutritional plan made for you, but you also LEARN everything about making your eating habits susteinable.
+For more on healthy eating and the ideal macros for weight loss, check the Mother Strong League, where you not only get a Nutritional plan made for you, but you also LEARN everything about making your eating habits sustainable.